E-COMP Initiative Summary

 - Key Contributions:

-- A multi-entity simulation framework leveraging PNNL’s HELICS platform and agent-based modeling techniques
+- A multi-entity simulation framework leveraging PNNL’s HELICS platform and agent-based modeling techniques.

-- Evaluation of policy, market, and incentive strategies to optimize distributed energy resources
+- Evaluation of policy, market, and incentive strategies to optimize distributed energy resources.

-- Use of co-simulation tools to model and simulate interconnected systems under real-world conditions
+- Use of co-simulation tools to model and simulate interconnected systems under real-world conditions.

 Real-World Applications

-Our Deliverables
+E-COMP's Deliverables

 E-COMP will establish a library of use cases, create cutting-edge modeling and simulation tools, and deliver practical outcomes, including: